var-cirkonivich/Python_Chamaeleonidae.colorchart/README.md

       Ⅱ.  The Label tag will display its color code ~

       Ⅲ. With the text color being the complementary color of the color code ~

+- **Random color change**
+ 1. Press the "RANDOM COLOR" button to update the color.
+ 2. The system will automatically generate a random color for you, and perform the same color-changing action as described above ~

 ══════════════